ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/README_surfit.md

 * To familiarize ourselves with accessing ICESat-2 data via cloud (e.g., sliderule, earthaccess, etc.).
 * Learn more about the tools we've been introduced to in the tutorials.
 * Learn how to access and subset ICESat-2 data.
-* Gain skills to create a simple cloud platform to process ICESat-2 data to use later.
 * Become more comfortable learning and sharing work in a collaborative environment - team science!

 ### Regions of Interest